NextSDS Logo

 Caustic burns/corrosion of the skin.

-Rinse immediately with plenty of water for at least 15 minutes.
+Rinse immediately with plenty of water for 15 minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Do not apply (chemical) neutralizing agents without medical advice.

 Symptoms: